4yushP4tel/RegimeDetectionAndPrediction/README.md

 # RegimeDetectionAndPrediction
-Detect, Predict Market Regimes for Different Sectors
+Detect, Predict Market Regimes for Tech and Energy sectors

+## Regime Detection
+This portion of the project aims to cluster market conditions into regimes This process is done using PCA on log returns of assets in the sector,